streamnative/terraform-provider-pulsar/README.md

 Installation
 ------------

-* Make sure you have Go installed on your system, follow instructions for installation on [golang.org][install-go]
 * Clone this repository and cd into the directory
 * Run `make build`, it will out a file named `terraform-provider-pulsar`
 * Copy this `terraform-provider-pulsar` bin file to your [terraform plugin directory][third-party-plugins]